-Each NuScale Power ModuleTM is a self-contained module that operates independently of the other modules in a multi-module configuration.
-All modules are managed from a single control room.
+The NuScale SMR is an advanced light-water reactor wherein each NuScale Power ModuleTM is a self-contained unit that operates independently within a multi-module configuration.
+Up to 12 modules are monitored and operated from a single control room.

 (1) The reactor measures 65 feet tall x 9 feet in diameter.
 It sits within a containment vessel.

 (2) The reactor and containment vessel operate inside a water-filled pool that is built below grade.
 The reactor operates using the principles of natural circulation; hence, no pumps are needed to circulate water through the reactor.
 Instead, the system uses a convection process.
 Water is heated as it passes over the core.

 (3) As it heats up, the water rises within the interior of the vessel.
 Once the heated water reaches the top of the riser, it is drawn downward by water that is cooled passing through the steam generators.